EasyCheck vs Spreadsheets

 - You have a single location

-- No field reps
+- No field reps involved

-- No physical assets
+- No physical assets to track

-- No compliance requirements
+- No compliance or audit requirements

 Teams that outgrow spreadsheets